SENG330/course/assn3-bdd.md

         THEN it should notify hub about this event.

-# Scenario: User wants to access lightbulb
+# Scenario E: User wants to access lightbulb
 1. GIVEN a non-functional light bulb
       WHEN I click "Toggle" on the client control
         THEN I should see the data that the Light Bulb is turned "Off".